-I can’t remember if it was the third Ayahuasca ceremony or the tenth when something finally switched in my head and suddenly the rose tinted bullshit glasses came off and the whole world I lived in looked and felt very, very different.
-I was very unprepared for how far through the bullshit I was about to see through.
+I can’t remember if it was the third Ayahuasca ceremony or the tenth when something finally switched in my head and suddenly the rose tinted veil of life came off and the whole world I lived in looked and felt very, very different.
+I was very unprepared for how far through the veil I was about to see through.

 I hung my society dance shoes up for good and put on a new set of white feather wings, they took a while to fit.

 Conversations from friends now became loudspeaker lie alerts and I could clearly see that they also had no idea of the lies they were living and breathing.
 I just couldn’t understand that they couldn’t see it and hear it, for me it got louder and louder.
 Why was no one talking about the huge pile of neon pink crap that was in the room!
 The whole web of society just looked false, somewhat made up, and most certainly it never made any sense any longer.
 Why can’t anyone see that the government lies, why can’t people on the news and TV realise it’s all programmed crap and why wasn’t anyone in authority doing anything about the state of our country, why, why, why.

 I soon came to the conclusion that living in the lies was easier than the changes the truth required people to make.
 The world was scared and full of fear.
 It’s what controlled us and kept us caged in our lies and half-truths.
 I soon gasped at the enormity of the changes I too would now have to make so I could live with my newfound truths and it was like I just couldn’t dance to the tune of the material media boogie.